iontodirel/find_devices/README.md

 ### Icom ID-52

 The Icom ID-52 exposes one serial port when connected to a computer via the micro-USB port.
 The manufacturer and description in the USB descriptor are set to "Icom" and "ID-52".
 The serial number is also set, and I believe it to be unique.
+They match the device serial number written on the back, behind the battery.

 Here is an example to find one: `./find_devices -i ports -p --port.serial "15002168"`